Knorsker/Knorsker.github.io/index.markdown

 When plotting the amount of spots and the population for Vesterbro - Kongens Enghave, the amount of bike spots more or less steady from 2001 to 2016.
 In 2017 a huge change can be seen, which indicates that the municipality made an effort to follow the increase in population.

-__Geographical analysis of bikespot within Copenhagen (V)__
+__Geographical analysis of bikespot within Copenhagen (V)__ Copenhagen is know globally for its cycling culture and presents an ideal casestudy for understanding the dynamics of urban bike trafic.
+To convince the dayly comuters of Copenhagen to grab their bike in prefrence to a car, when comuting trough the city, it is nessesary that the city offers a sufficient and convinient infrastructure for bike trafic.

+Every cyclist needs a place to securely park their bike upon arriving at their destination.
+Failure to meet this infrastructure need can lead to a situation where commuters struggle to find available parking spots for their bikes.
+In rush situations, they may park their bikes purposelessly next to others, obstructing sidewalks or impeding others' access to their bikes.
+Many commuters are familiar with the frustration of digging their bikes from a pile of abandoned bicycles before staring their comute.
+The lack of bikeracks dose therby not only creating a messy cityscape but also makes it less atrictive for comuters to use their bike.

+The strategic placement of bike racks serves as a reflection of the city's effort to support cycling as a primary mode of transportation.
+It is therefore interesting to look at the placement of bikeracks acroos the city to evaluate which current need are prioritised and which districs could use resources to support cycling as a viable transportation option

 __Discussion and Conclusion (VI)__